emiliegao/ios-decal-proj4/README.md

 ## Control Flow
 * Players are initially presented with a splash screen, which leads them to a click-through instruction view on first start up.
-* Upon finishing the tutorial, players will be presented the Battle View where they will fight an endless stream of monsters that get stronger and stronger.
+* Upon finishing the tutorial, players will be presented the Battlegrounds View where they will fight an endless stream of monsters that get stronger and stronger.
-* Players will keep on defeating enemies.
+* Players will keep on defeating enemies and accumulating points.
 * Players can tap the shop button to go to the Shop to buy upgrades.
 * Players can also tap the pets button to go to the Pet Shop to buy pets.
 * After shopping, players can return to the Battle View where they will continue to fight enemies.